 But not all suede is good for what I am talking about.
 It has to be a heavier type of suede, not a thin one.
 You find this on English suede, particularly from Charles Stead tannery.
 Or thicker, full-grain Italian suedes.
 And not all colors are ideal either.
 Light suedes, of course, are not great for the rain and it is not because it is suede it is because of the color and how it is then easier to get dirty.
 Black suede tends to lose its luster.
 It will dry fine but won’t stay as black after so much rainfall.

 But shades of brown, like snuff, dark brown, bitter chocolate etc and other darker colors like Loden suede or Navy also work wonders in the rain.
-It’s like it was built for the rain.
+It’s like it was built for being a good rain weather shoe.

-So, when it rains out.
-I tend to go for this pair of shoes here or a pair of dark brown suede chelsea boots.
-Both have rubber soles and for me this is the best combination for a rain shoe: Dark Brown Suede and a Rubber Sole.
+When it rains out, I tend to go for the pair of shoes in the photos or a pair of dark brown suede chelsea boots.
+Both have rubber soles and for me this is the best combination for a rain weather shoe: Dark Brown Suede and a Rubber Sole.
 The model doesn’t matter.
 As long as it has these two things you will be okay and will be safe to go out in the rain and thus not having to worry about damaging your shoes.
-And after they get wet, simply allow them to dry and them steam them and brush down.
+And after they get wet, simply allow them to dry and then steam them and brush down.
 And you will see them as good as new!